linusx/pmc/README.md

 ##PMC Post Type Widget
 A widget which show up to 5 most recent posts, maximum of 30 days old, for posts of that custom post type

 Display the post title, post featured image thumbnail, and author name.
 The post title and image should link to the post.

 If placed in a post's sidebar, make sure the current post is not included in the list

-### Options
-*Title* - Widget title.
-Will display above the widget if it's not empty.

-*Show* - Will show that many posts in the widget.

-*Less Than* - Will show post less than that many days old.

-*Show Title* - If checked it will show the widget title.

-## PMC Taxonomy Widget
-An widget which show up to 5 most recent posts, maximum of 30 days old, for posts with any associated term in that taxonomy

-Display the post title, post featured image thumbnail, and author name.
-The post title and image should link to the post.

-If placed in a post's sidebar, make sure the current post is not included in the list